dn3s/tumbltool/README.md

 URI page.

 -i -include <FILES>
-specify CSS or Javscript file(s) to add to the theme, included at the special {tumbltool_includes} tag in your theme file (so make sure to add it, presumably at the end of your theme's <head>.
+Specify CSS or Javscript file(s) to add to the theme, included at the end of your theme's <head>.
 Multiple files can be specified as a space-separated list, or this argument can be added multiple times.
+You can supply absolute paths, relative paths, or URIs.

+-ti -tail-include <FILES>
+Specify file(s) to add to the theme, included at the end of your theme's
+<body> (if you're too lazy to use load events).
+Multiple files can
+be specified as a space-separated list, or this argument can be added multiple times.
 You can supply absolute paths, relative paths, or URIs.